 Top Tips

-- Nesquik cookies will spread and may look uneven after baking.
-If you want perfectly round cookies, use a large round cookie cutter to gently shape them immediately after they come out of the oven.
+- These cookies will spread and may look uneven after baking.
+To make them perfectly round again, use a large round cookie cutter to gently shape them immediately after they come out of the oven.

-- Swap white chocolate chips for dark chocolate chips if you prefer your cookies less sweet.
+- Swap white chocolate chips for dark chocolate chips if you prefer less sweetness.

 FAQs